sakai-mirror/test-harness/xdocs/README-INTEGRATION-TESTING.txt

 *** IMPORTANT NOTE #2: The test harness requires that you have a typical Sakai development environment configured.
 It expects either:
-a) a 'test.tomcat.home' property pointing to a tomcat instance with all of the sakai components deployed
+a) a "test.tomcat.home" property pointing to a tomcat instance with all of the sakai components deployed
 b) a ,m2/settings.xml file in your $HOME directory, where it can find a default profile with a "maven.tomcat.home" property set.

-The test harness also loads your sakai.properties file from either
+If a "test.sakai.home" system property is defined, the test harness loads your sakai.properties file from that directory.
+Otherwise it uses the file found in "${test.tomcat.home}/sakai" or "${maven.tomcat.home}/sakai/".
-${maven.tomcat.home}/sakai/ or ${test.tomcat.home}/sakai.

 If your sakai.properties is configured to use an oracle database, for instance, you need to add a dependency on the appropriate oracle driver to your integration